-Niigata probes cause of biggest blaze in 20 years; 17th century Kaganoi brewery lost | The Japan Times
+Ramen shop owner owns up to Niigata blaze | The Japan Times

 “Our neighbors alerted us and helped each other to escape.
 I don’t how much my place was burned,” she said.

-According to local officials, the city still had an evacuation advisory in place for some 740 people in 360 households as of 8 a.m.
-Friday and plans to lift it after confirming the fire is out.
-Some 40 people have been moved to three shelters.
+As of 8 a.m.
+Friday, the city had an evacuation advisory in place for some 740 people in 360 households and about 40 people had been moved to three shelters.

 One of them, a 54-year-old cook, said: “I slept for only about an hour.
 I’m afraid that the evacuation will be prolonged.”